The National Trust was first incorporated in 1894 as an Association not for profit under the Companies Acts 1862-1890.

-This version of the Parliamentary Scheme shows the changes required to introduce certain proposals made as part of the 2014/15 governance review, namely:
+You will also find a version of the Parliamentary Scheme that shows the changes required to introduce certain proposals made as part of the 2014/15 governance review, namely:

-- the proposed reduction in the size of the Council from 52 to 36 members and related changes to procedures - we are asking our members to approve these changes at the 2015 AGM
+the reduction in the size of the Council from 52 to 36 members and related changes to procedures - we obtained our members’ approval for these changes at the 2015 AGM

 other proposals made as part of the 2014/15 governance review.

 This version of the Parliamentary Scheme also shows some changes to the role and structure of our Regional Advisory Boards and panels that were agreed by the Board earlier this year.
 To recognise that the primary role of these groups is to provide support to our staff (as opposed to Trustees), the Board decided they should no longer be committees of the Board.
 The changes in the Parliamentary Scheme reflect this and other changes agreed for these groups.
 Going forward we continue to have a Regional Advisory Board for each National Trust Region providing support to regional staff.
 We also have four Advisory Groups providing support and advice in the following specialist areas: Historic Environment; Natural Environment; Collections & Interpretation; and Commercial.
 The Chairs of all these groups will continue to provide updates to the Board about their work and meet regularly with the Chairman and Director-General.